tl-ecosystem/tlang/README.md

 ## DOCUMENTATION

-Anything that isn't a scpecial keychar/keyword is considered a comment
+Anything that isn't a special keychar/keyword is considered a comment

 p() is for printing anything put inside will be printed